PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 terminates deterministically.
 Risky rewrites use the transactional mode and must leave the graph unchanged when invariant validation fails.

+`ModelIRPassState` also provides one-shot prepared pass data for expensive preconditions that produce the exact object consumed by their callback.
+The data belongs to one session, is removed on first consumption, and is cleared on rollback, so it cannot leak across conversions or survive restored graph objects.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while